Leanne Battersby

-Leanne's storylines include numerous affairs, prostitution, drug abuse, insurance fraud, discovering her biological mother was Stella Price (Michelle Collins), a miscarriage, an abortion and a custody battle for Peter Barlow's (Chris Gascoyne) son, Simon (Alex Bain).
+Leanne's storylines include numerous affairs, prostitution, drug abuse, insurance fraud, discovering her biological mother is pub landlady Stella Price (Michelle Collins), a miscarriage, an abortion, and a custody battle for Peter Barlow's (Chris Gascoyne) son, Simon (Alex Bain).
 Leanne has had numerous relationships within the show.
-She married Nick Tilsley (Adam Rickitt/Ben Price) in 1998, but they divorced a year later.
-She married Peter Barlow in the show's live 50th anniversary episode, but split from him in reaction to his affair with Carla Connor (Alison King) being exposed.
-After a volatile reconciliation, she and Nick married for the second time in January 2013, but they divorce the following year.
+She married Nick Tilsley (Adam Rickitt/Ben Price) in 1998, but they temporally divorced for a while.
+She married Peter Barlow in the show's live 50th anniversary episode, but divorced him in 2012 in reaction to his affair with Carla Connor (Alison King) being exposed.
+After a volatile reconciliation, she and Nick married for the second time in January 2013, but they divorced the following year.
 After a one-night stand, Leanne becomes pregnant with Steve McDonald's (Simon Gregson) baby and gives birth to a son, Oliver Battersby, who dies in 2020 from mitochondrial disease.
 Leanne reunites with Nick again in 2016 and 2018.